Hollfelder-Lab/lrDMS-IRED/epistasis_combinability/README.md

 ## Data

-The DMS data are stored in csv files.
-The IRED DMS data csv files are used in this repository is:
+The DMS data are stored as csv file.
+The IRED DMS data csv file used in this repository is:

 * `srired_active_data.csv`